schavis/hashicorp-backup/sync-git.md

 repository, you can think of it as "make the remote branch resemble my local branch".

-This will fail if the remote branch has diverged from your local
-branch: if not all the commits in the remote branch are in your local branch.
-When this happens, your local branch needs to be synchronized with the remote branch with git pull or git fetch and git merge.
+Your push will fail if the remote branch has changes that you have not applied to your local branch.
+When a push fails, your local branch needs to be synchronized with the remote branch with git pull or git fetch and git merge.